 Date of loss records when the insured event occurred.
 This field drives treaty allocation for quota share and excess-of-loss programs, where the timing of a loss determines which reinsurance contract responds.

-Date reported captures when the claim was first notified to the insurer.
-The gap between date of loss and date reported is the foundation of Incurred But Not Reported (IBNR) calculations.
-Actuarial teams rely on accurate reporting lag data to set reserves, so extraction errors here have direct financial consequences for the balance sheet.
+Date reported captures when the claim was first notified.
+The gap between date of loss and date reported feeds Incurred But Not Reported (IBNR) calculations.

-Outstanding reserves represent the estimated future cost still expected on the claim.
-These figures change with every bordereau submission as claims develop, making accurate extraction across reporting periods essential for tracking reserve movements.
+Outstanding reserves represent the estimated future cost still expected on the claim and change as claims develop.

 Claim status (open, closed, reopened) is essential for reserve management.
 A claim marked as closed should carry zero outstanding reserves.
 When extraction misreads status codes, it creates phantom reserve balances that distort portfolio-level reporting.